 Provenance: The John W. Milloway Papers were donated to the museum by relatives of the principal subject of the collection and assigned accession numbers 1970.272.1 and 1973.205.1.
 Although the bulk of the materials were not given an accession number, it is believed that they were donated at the same time as the items associated with the aforementioned numbers.
 The Museum’s object collection also contains a number of items associated with the Milloway family, most notably a Civil War-era drum.
 A 1916 Model T Ford was transferred to the Museum and Archives of Rockingham County in 2018.

 Processing: This collection was organized and the finding aid prepared by Francis D. Pitts III in May 1999.

-John W. Milloway, son of George and Rhoda Chilcutt Milloway, was born in 1853 near Brown’s Summit, North Carolina.
-He married the former Mary Cathrine Warren, who was born near Monroten in Rockingham County, North Carolina.
+John W. Milloway (1853-1940), son of George and Rhoda Chilcutt Milloway, was born near Brown’s Summit, North Carolina.
+He married the former Mary Catherine Warren (1854-1933), who was born near Monroeton in Rockingham County, North Carolina.
 Their marriage produced ten children.

 According to family tradition, in the closing days of the Civil War, John Milloway, at the age twelve, became acquainted with members of a New York regiment camping near his home.
 One of the soldiers, it is said, befriended the young boy, giving him a drum as a souvenir.
 The drum descended in the family and was eventually donated to the Greensboro Historical Museum.
 As an adult, Milloway appears to have been a tobacco farmer for many years.
 Lifelong members of the Methodist church, both Milloway and his wife are buried in the cemetery at Fair Grove Methodist Church near Brown’s Summit, North Carolina.

-Biographical Sources: The chief source of biographical information on the Milloway family is found in The Heritage of Rockingham County, North Carolina (1983) in a sketch written by a relative, Vivian Coleman Martindale.
+Biographical Sources: The chief source of biographical information on the Milloway family is a sketch in The Heritage of Rockingham County, North Carolina (1983) written by a relative, Vivian Coleman Martindale.
 Primary materials in the collection were essential in helping to determine John Milloway’s occupation.